Keep the Trail Access info current...

-Blue Pool walking track is a 0.5km, grade 3 Return hike located in the Blue Mountains National Park, NSW.
+Blue Pool walking track is a 0.5km, grade 3 return hike, located in the Blue Mountains National Park, New South Wales.
 The hike should take approximately 30mins to complete.

 A challenging yet short hike that’s well worth the effort, Blue Pool walking track leads to an idyllic swimming hole in a tranquil bush setting.
 Located in the Glenbrook area of Blue Mountains National Park, it’s an ideal day-trip for families or friends wanting a relaxing day out, far from the city.